Log in to Gingerbread

 Using a solicitor

-A solicitor can give you legal advice and help you understand your rights.
-They can help you find a solution to your problem and, if necessary, can represent you in court.
-It’s important to find a solicitor who’s experienced in the type of law you need help with.
-For example, if you’re separating from your partner, you may need a family law solicitor.
+A solicitor can provide legal advice and help you understand your rights.
+They can assist you in finding a solution to your issue and, if necessary, represent you in court.
+It’s important to choose a solicitor who specialises in the area of law you need help with.
+For example, if you’re separating from your partner, you might need a family law solicitor.

 Employers, trade unions and insurance policies

-If your employer has an employee assistance programme, you might be able to get free legal advice through this.
-Likewise, if you’re in a trade union, they may be able to give you legal advice.
-These services sometimes offer help with legal fees or legal helpline.
-It’s also a good idea to check your insurance policies (like car or household insurance) in case they include free legal advice.
+If your employer offers an employee assistance program (EAP), you may be eligible for free legal advice through it.
+Similarly, if you’re a member of a trade union (TU), they might provide legal advice.
+These services sometimes also cover legal fees or offer a legal helpline.
+It’s also worth checking your insurance policies (like car or home insurance) to see if they include access to free legal advice.

 Help with legal costs